Physics-50/Module-2/docs/week2.md

 **This week you will collect data only for the 500 lines/mm grating spacing.**

 When collecting data this week we would like you to take into consideration the sources of uncertainty you explored in Week 1 and do your best to minimize uncertainty and randomize systematic error by resetting the sensitive parameters between each trial.
-Please take a moment right now to go back to [Miniquestion 3 from Week 1](https://docs.google.com/forms/d/e/1FAIpQLSe-Bcw3iqEcmblnBnsOJOqSbfHVNrXckA4mVs9VEvzOXHvZQQ/viewform){:target="_blank"} and review your answers to determine which parameters you need to reset and which you don't.
+Please take a moment right now to go back to [Mini-question 3 from Week 1](https://docs.google.com/forms/d/e/1FAIpQLSe-Bcw3iqEcmblnBnsOJOqSbfHVNrXckA4mVs9VEvzOXHvZQQ/viewform){:target="_blank"} and review your answers to determine which parameters you need to reset and which you don't.

 To collect your complete $$x$$ vs. $$L$$ dataset, make sure to do the following:

 + Choose five values of $$L$$ ranging from about 15 cm to as large a value of $$ L $$ as you can while keeping the first diffraction maximum on the provided screen (this should be about 60 cm).

 + Collect five measurements of $$x$$ for each $$L$$ value, being sure to reset all the parameters you determined you needed to in  [Miniquestion 3 from Week 1](https://docs.google.com/forms/d/e/1FAIpQLSe-Bcw3iqEcmblnBnsOJOqSbfHVNrXckA4mVs9VEvzOXHvZQQ/viewform){:target="_blank"} between each measurement of $$x$$.
-Be sure to **only use the 500 line/mm diffraction gratings.**
+Be sure to **only use the 500 line/mm diffraction grating.**

 + For each $$L$$ value, compute the mean value of $$x$$ from your five trials and the random uncertainty as measured by the SEM.

-+ Enter your $$x\pm \delta x$$ and $$L$$ data into the MATLAB curve fitting script from Module 2 and run the code to perform a best-fit analysis.
-Be sure to change the axis labels in the code to reflect the data in this experiment.
++ Prepare a .csv file with your $$x\pm \delta x$$ and $$L$$ data.
+There is a new tab in your Google sheets worksheet, prepared for this.
+Be sure to change the column headings to reflect your data as these will appear as axes labels on your fit.

++ Load the .csv file with your data into the [curve fitting script introduced previously], selecting "linear" under the "kind" pull-down menu.

 + You should make use of your data, the best-fit analysis and the provided theory to determine the wavelength of your laser.
 You will need to use the methods you have been taught in previous modules to propagate your uncertainty and determine the uncertainty in your final result.